-Depending on the temperature, a substance can be in the form of a solid, a liquid or a gas.
+Depending on the temperature, a substance can exist as a solid, liquid or gas.

 For example, at room temperature, water is a liquid.
 However, when heated, it turns into water vapour, which is a gas.
 When water is put in a freezer, the temperature decreases, so it turns into ice, which is a solid.

-Matter is able to change between states and there are five different changes of state, which you can see below.
+Matter can change between states, and there are five different types of state changes, which you can see below.

 Melting: This is the process that changes a solid to a liquid.
 When a solid is heated, the particles begin to vibrate as they gain more energy.
 This causes the forces between the particles to become weak.

 Boiling: Otherwise known as vaporisation, this process changes a liquid to a gas.
 As mentioned, adding heat to a liquid will cause the particles to vibrate and move around even more.
 This also causes the bonds between the particles to break, forming a gas.

 Condensation: This process changes a gas to a liquid.
 To go from a gas to a liquid, the gas needs to be cooled.
 This causes bonds to form between the particles, which leads to liquid formation.

 Freezing: This process changes a liquid to a solid.
-To freeze a liquid, it will need to be cooled, which causes bond formation.
+To freeze a liquid, you’ll need to cool it down, which leads to the formation of bonds between particles.

 Sublimation: Under certain conditions, a solid can turn into a gas.
 An example of this is the sublimation of iodine.

-When iodine crystals are heated, they form a purple iodine gas.
+When iodine crystals are heated, they turn into purple iodine gas.
 This is an example of sublimation because iodine changes directly from a solid to a gas.

 Pure substances, which are substances made out of only one element, have exact melting and boiling points.
 The table below shows the melting and boiling points for some pure substances.